bansi-png/WeatherApp/README.md

 # WeatherApp
 This is my first Weather API Project.
+(In fact, first project.)

 API used: openweathermap.org (not paid or subscribed) <br>
 Made with HTML, CSS and JavaScript. <br> <br>